junxit/us-congress-bills-115/metadata.md

 - 2018-11-29 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 115-398.
 - 2018-11-29 — Committee on Indian Affairs.
 Reported by Senator Hoeven without amendment.
 With written report No. 115-398.
 - 2018-11-29 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 698.
+- 2018-12-13 — Amendment SA 4110 agreed to in Senate by Unanimous Consent.
+- 2018-12-13 — Amendment SA 4110 proposed by Senator Lankford. (consideration: CR S7576; text: CR S7576) To clarify certain provisions.
+- 2018-12-13 — Measure laid before Senate by unanimous consent. (consideration: CR S7576)
+- 2018-12-13 — Passed Senate with amendments by Unanimous Consent.
+- 2018-12-13 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2018-12-13 — Senate amendment agreed to: Amendment SA 4110 agreed to in Senate by Unanimous Consent.
+- 2018-12-13 — Senate amendment proposed (on the floor): Amendment SA 4110 proposed by Senator Lankford.(consideration: CR S7576; text: CR S7576)
+- 2018-12-13 — Senate amendment submitted